M+ Online Exhibition Brochure

 A typographical representation of the heading, subheading, and body text formatted for the Nalini Malani exhibition brochure.

-A custom sans-serif font is used throughout the layout template to maintain the visual consistency.
+We utilise a bespoke sans-serif font on the template’s layout to maintain visual consistency.

 An overview of the Nalini Malani exhibition brochure, including the cover and three essay pages accompanied by images and texts.